-Sticking with his Michigan coaching roots, Heffernan joins the Lions coaching staff as assistant offensive line coach after serving as the offensive line coach at Wayne State University in Detroit for the past six seasons.
+Heffernan returns for his second year with the Lions coaching staff as an offensive quality control coach after serving as assistant offensive line coach last season.
+Prior to joining the Lions, Heffernan was the offensive line coach at Wayne State University in Detroit for six seasons (2007-12).

 In 2012, Heffernan mentored All-GLIAC guard Curtis Ferguson and five Academic All-GLIAC selections (C Thom Box, DE/LS Mike Komor, G Sean McCarthy, T Nate Theaker and T Ben Walker).
 Ferguson was also voted as the team’s 2012 Offensive Most Valuable Player.
 His 2011 offensive line unit helped the Warriors average more than 200 rushing yards per game, leading WSU to a school record for overall wins (12), road wins (8) and four consecutive road playoff games to reach the national title contest.

-Heffernan’s Warriors ranked in the Top 40 nationally in four categories in 2011 – ninth in fewest sacks allowed (0.94 per game), 23rd in scoring offense (34.38 ppg), 26th in passing efficiency (144.02) and 33rd in rushing offense (200.56).
+The Warriors ranked in the Top-40 nationally in four categories in 2011 – ninth in fewest sacks allowed (0.94 per game), 23rd in scoring offense (34.38 ppg), 26th in passing efficiency (144.02) and 33rd in rushing offense (200.56).
 In 2010, Senior LT Joe Long was named the recipient for the Gene Upshaw Award as the top lineman, both offensive and defensive, in Division II under Heffernan’s guidance.

-Heffernan is married to the former Jamie Paulson and the couple lives in Plymouth with their son, Connor.
-He is a member of the American Football Coaches Association.
+Heffernan was born October 12, 1980.
+He is married to the former Jamie Paulson and the couple lives in Plymouth with their sons, Connor and Casey.

 Wayne State University 2007-2012